 Network file systems like Samba and NFS are not supported.

 When enabled by default, file system watching acts conservatively when it encounters content on unsupported file systems.
 This can happen if you mount a project directory or subdirectory from a network drive.
-When enabled by default, Gradle doesn’t retain information about unsupported file systems between builds.
+Gradle doesn’t retain information about unsupported file systems between builds when enabled by default.
 If you explicitly enable file system watching, Gradle retains information about unsupported file systems between builds.

 To view information about Virtual File System (VFS) changes at the beginning and end of a build, enable verbose VFS logging.